toychicken/lrg.io/content/quick-fox.md

 images:
     - "/images/quickfox.png"
 tags:
- - app
+ - App
- - wordplay
+ - Wordplay
- - language
+ - Language
- - heuristics
+ - Heuristics
 ---
 Ever wondered "What is the shortest sentence in english that uses all the letters of the alphabet"?
 Perhaps.